-Office 365 Message Encryption email revocation
+Revoke email encrypted by Office 365 Advanced Message Encryption

 This article is part of a larger series of articles about Office 365 Message Encryption.
-Right now, encrypted email revocation is in preview.
-Expect updates and changes to the feature and the content as we continue to improve our offering.

 You may find it necessary to revoke an email that has already been sent.
-If the email was encrypted using Office 365 Message Encryption, and you are an Office 365 admin, you can do this for email under certain conditions.
+If the email was encrypted using Office 365 Advanced Message Encryption, and you are an Office 365 admin, you can do this for email under certain conditions.
 This article describes under what circumstances this is possible and how to do it.

 Encrypted emails that you can revoke